Freedom from per-seat pricing, finally

 The first time I tried to put a restaurant team on Slack, the bill stopped me cold.

 Thirty people.
 Front of house, kitchen, dishwashers, two managers, an owner who wanted in on one channel only.
-At $15 a seat on Slack’s most-used plan, that was $450 a month — $5,400 a year — for a chat app.
+Using Slack Business+ at its listed $15/user/month annual price, that was $450 a month ($5,400 a year) for a chat app.
 The owner looked at the number, looked at me, and said: “For a chat app?
 Are you serious right now?”

 He wasn’t being cheap.
 He was being right.

-The chat tool was meant to replace the WhatsApp group that was running his restaurant — a group living on a line cook’s personal phone, with no admin, no audit log, no way to remove someone after they quit.
-The WhatsApp group cost him zero dollars and a slow-burning amount of liability.
-Slack would have cost him $450 a month and given him governance.
+The chat tool was meant to replace the WhatsApp group that was running his restaurant: a group living on personal phones, with no real workspace ownership, no company-controlled history, and no clean way to remove someone after they quit.
+Slack would have given him governance.
+WhatsApp cost him zero dollars and a slow-burning amount of liability.

 He picked the liability.